Rob's plants

 Cultural notes needs sharply drained soil

-I like to try different skullcaps - but find most of them difficult to grow from seed.
+I like to try different skullcaps, but find most of them difficult to grow from seed.
 So it is with this one – when I tried to start them in Pennsylvania, I got a single seedling, and judging from online information, it's a bit of a finnicky plant, requiring excellent drainage, dry gritty soil, and part shade.
 Sure enough, I never got one through a full season.
-Fast-forward 15 years to our Texas garden, and I'm trying again, this time with a nursery-bought specimen.
-This way I should get to admire it for at least a season...
+Fast-forward 15 years to our Texas garden, and I decided to try again, this time with a nursery-bought specimen.
+I kind of lost track of it for a while, and was surprised to find it blooming robustly a year later.
+Another year (and a brutal summer) later, it was on its way to claiming a broad patch of our back fence border.
+In all, I'm happy to have found a skullcap that likes Texas!

-In our garden, this plant grows in the following area: back fence border
+In our garden, this plant grows in the following areas: back fence border, rock garden zone

 Read about all the skullcaps in our garden